Take Your Next Step Into Ministry

 “You will come back in two years.”

-If it is not clear, you can ask them why they said a certain statement.
+If it is not clear, you can ask them why they said what they did.
 Learn from what they have learned.
 Treat it as if God is planting some good advice or warning.

 Taking the extra step

 Take an extra step and ask, “What do you suggest for me to personally work on?”
-Or if it is someone you admire, ask them if you could meet with them one or two times to further hear more about their concerns and suggestions.
+Or if it is someone you admire, ask them if you could meet with them once or twice to learn more about their concerns and suggestions.
 This is the way to find good mentors.
-It is probably not good to commit yourself long term to meeting someone until you can see the results from an actual time together.
+It is probably not a good idea to commit yourself long-term to meeting someone until you can see the results of actual time together.

-This is God’s training time for us.
+This is God’s time of training for us.
 Learn to listen to the people God will bring into your life and prompt you to pay attention to some particular matter.
 Don’t quickly dismiss their words.

 Again, there will be those sent from Satan to discourage you.
 Nehemiah and others had them.
-Everyone that speaks to you, however, is not trying to discourage you even if their comment is somewhat negatively presented.
-They are in their way trying to help you by subtly warning you.
-They just do not properly state what is in their minds.
+Everyone who speaks to you, however, is not trying to discourage you, even if their comment is somewhat negatively presented.
+They are, in their way, trying to help you by subtly warning you.
+They just do not properly state what is on their minds.

-These kind of statements not only puts pride away from our heart but also enables those around us to become our helpers, guides and even mentors.
+These kind of statements not only puts pride away from our hearts but also enable those around us to become our helpers, guides, and even mentors.

 The importance of a spiritual journal

 Learn to keep a spiritual journal that traces God’s leading in your life.
 It is a place you can remember what God has and is saying to you.
-This is a time to clarify your calling, identify areas you can grow in and discern the path ahead.
+This is a time to clarify your calling, identify areas for growth, and discern the path ahead.

 Through the spiritual journal, you will be able to see how far God has brought you as well as stay focused on the challenges ahead.
 Spiritual JournalIt is a time to enjoy and keep record of what God has done for you.